kinggongzilla/FastV/src/transformers/docs/source/en/model_sharing.md

 >>> tf_model.push_to_hub("my-awesome-model")
 ```

-Now when you navigate to the your Hugging Face profile, you should see your newly created model repository.
+Now when you navigate to your Hugging Face profile, you should see your newly created model repository.
 Clicking on the **Files** tab will display all the files you've uploaded to the repository.

 For more details on how to create and upload files to a repository, refer to the Hub documentation [here](https://huggingface.co/docs/hub/how-to-upstream).